vagg-peer/testapi/README.md

 Use postman to make the calls, and add these in Headers

     Accept:application/json,
     Content-Type:application/json

 Endpoints

 /api/register (POST)

-In order to register the user needs to provide name,email,password,password_confirmation in Body in "form-data" as key:value.
+In order to register the owner needs to provide name,email,password,password_confirmation in Body in "form-data" as key:value.
 ![Screenshot](https://github.com/vagg-peer/testapi/assets/58305936/10ecf2e9-a335-460a-8259-30ca85746a97)